-What does this Submission Version Plan contain?
+What does this Plan contain?

-With the principle of a Garden Community already agreed, this Submission Version Plan contains more detail about the development and the specific requirements that developers will be expected to follow, when applying for planning permission and carrying out the development.
+With the principle of a Garden Community agreed in the Section 1 Local Plan, this Plan contains more detail about the development and the specific requirements that developers will be expected to follow, when applying for planning permission and carrying out the development.